 - Help children to develop an understanding of their own country and also the history of other nations and people

 Our students have the opportunity to study a diverse range of topic areas taken from different eras and parts of the world.
 At Key Stage 3 we consider how Britain and the wider world developed between 1066 + 2001.
-Those who opt at GCSE will look at the modern history of Germany + USA, whilst at A2 level we look at Mussolinis Italy + The Napoleonic Wars
+Those who opt at GCSE will look at the modern history of Germany + USA, the development of Crime and Punishment and the Elizabethan Age whilst at A Level we look at the Crusades, The Development of Warfare and Modern Britain, 1951 - 1997.

 The Department has long organised a comprehensive educational trips programme.